Skip to content

 Return {"status":"ok"}

 Required top-level fields are id, entry_node, and non-empty nodes.
+Add edges when your workflow has more than one execution step.

 Mental Model